conde-nast-international/tftest/README.md

 ### With Modules
 ![tftest-workflow-with](tftest.png)

 > To implement tests on both module and the implementation of module.
+If we have properties that are tested using args.

 ### Without Modules
 ![tftest-workflow-without](tftest-simple.png)